 Commonly known facts are basic facts that can be found in any general source on the subject, and are likely to already be known by most people.
 Because they're so commonly known, you don't need to provide a source for the information.

 Sir John A. MacDonald was Canada's first Prime Minister.

 Saskatoon, situated on the banks of the South Saskatchewan River, is often called the City of Bridges.

-* Your professor may have a different interpretation of what is and isn't common knowledge.
-When in doubt, defer to your professor!
+* Your instructor may have a different interpretation of what is and isn't common knowledge.
+When in doubt, defer to your instructor!